Fast In-Memory XPath Search over Compressed Text and Tree Indexes: Text Representation

 The FM-index can be built by adapting any BWT construction algorithm.
 Linear time algorithms exist for the task, but their practical bottleneck is the peak memory consumption.
 Although there exist general time- and space-efficient construction algorithms, it turned out that our special case of text collection admits a tailored incremental BWT construction algorithm \cite{Sir09} (see the references and experimental comparison therein for previous work on BWT construction): The text collection is split into several smaller collections, and a temporary index is built for each of them separately.
 The temporary indexes are then merged, and finally converted into a static FM-index.
+The BWT allows extracting the $i$-th text by successively applying $\text{\it LF\/}$ from $T^{\text{\it bwt\/}}[i]$, at $O(\log\sigma)$ cost per extracted symbol.